Tiramisu-Compiler/tiramisu/benchmarks/FlexNLP/README.md

 ## Available FlexNLP-Tiramisu functions
 ### Initialization
-- `flexnlp_init`: This function instanciates the FlexNLPContext global variable, it contains an object for each of the accelerators, it has one parameter which is the number of accelerators that will be used in the Tiramisu-FlexNLP program.
+- `flexnlp_initialize`: This function instanciates the FlexNLPContext global variable, it contains an object for each of the accelerators, it has one parameter which is the number of accelerators that will be used in the Tiramisu-FlexNLP program.
 (Look at **tiramisu/benchmarks/FlexNLP/LSTM/flexnlp_tiramisu_generator.cpp** for an example).
+- `flexnlp_finalize`: This function destroys the FlexNLPContext global variable, you have to run it at the end of the Tiramisu-FlexNLP program (Look at **tiramisu/benchmarks/FlexNLP/LSTM/flexnlp_tiramisu_generator.cpp** for an example).
 ### Data Copy Functions
 - `flexnlp_load_weights`: This function loads the weights to the FlexNLP device (in the weights SRAM), it has as parameters : the weights buffer, the offset according to the weights buffer, and the number of elements to copy.
 (Look at **tiramisu/benchmarks/FlexNLP/LSTM_manual_data_copy/flexnlp_tiramisu_generator.cpp** for an example).
 - `flexnlp_load_input`: This function is the same as `flexnlp_load_weights`, but for the Input.